5004-SEA-Fa24-Geeng/final-project-final-project-9/DesignDocuments/InitialDesign/InitialDesign-README.md

 Dog Station is a desktop application built in Java that helps users manage a collection of lost dogs.
 Users can search or report lost dogs, view nearby cases, maintain a wishlist.
 This project meets the requirement of managing a “collection” by treating each dog as a data entry, with relevant metadata stored in structured files.

 ## 2. What are the initial features for the application?
-   - View All Dogs: Display a complete list of dogs in a logical order.
+   - view All Dogs: Display a complete list of dogs in a logical order.
    - Report a Dog: Add a new lost or adoptable dog to the system.
    - Wishlist: Build and manage a list of dogs users are interested in .
    - Save Wishlist to File: Export the wishlist in .json/.csv/.xml format.